 Tending to Your Relationships

-Whatever the case, we’d like to take this opportunity to remind you that your relationships need your care and attention.
+Whatever the case, we’d like to take this opportunity to remind you that your relationships need care and attention.
 Whether you’re in a romantic partnership, or you’re nurturing friendships, or you’re deepening connections with family members, intentionally caring for these relationships will lead to greater joy and resilience.

 1. Express Yourself, with Kindness

-Instead, you need to find the words and share your thoughts and emotions, even if it feels vulnerable or uncomfortable.
+Instead, you need to find the words to share your thoughts and emotions, even if it feels vulnerable and uncomfortable.
 For instance, if you’re feeling overwhelmed, instead of expecting another person to notice and adjust, you might say, “I’m really stressed about this situation and could use some extra support today.
 Do you have a few minutes to talk?”
 Clear, direct and kind communication builds trust and intimacy.

 2. Accept that #1 will Sometimes be Awkward